Version 0.6.30: new interrogation, new events, balance buffs and UI niceties! · Together in Battle update for 13 May 2024

 - fixed: after introduction of the new, more efficient parabolic arc code, objects thrown via skills like Toss and Throw were no longer getting parabolic arcs (and consequently, could end up lodged inside the ground and invisible to the player).

-- fixed: it was possible for inorganic destructible objects to get the Poisoned status despite having 100% Poison resistance id the skill conferring the status was not itself of the Poison element.
+- fixed: it was possible for inorganic destructible objects to get the Poisoned status despite having 100% Poison resistance if the skill conferring the status was not itself of the Poison element.

 - AI fix: due to a quirk in how C# handles integer division, the AI was not applying any scoring penalty at all to attacks that would draw a non-lethal counterattack--even if the counterattack would leave the attacker with 1 health.